theresenoest/Discrete_curve_group_code/README.md

 Also, adjustments of e.g. reading of the data, variable names and file paths must be performed for each data set.
 Further details can be found in each script.

+The code requires two input files and are referred to in the script as 'prospectiveCancerData.R'.
+One input file should contain expression data with the form of probes as rows (identifiers as NuIDs) and person identifiers as columns.
+One other data file should contain 'background information' (e.g. case-control status) and should have people identifiers as rows and variables as columns.

 # Citation

 This section will be updated soon.